Gambling in the Movies: Our Ten Best Gambling Films

 The Cincinnati Kid (1965)

 Eric "The Kid" Stoner is a young poker player who wants to be recognized as the best around.
 To earn that kind of respect, though, he'll need to beat Lancey "The Man" Howard, a veteran of the game that seems unbeatable.
-After some early loses, Stoner gets his chance to beat Howard in a high-stakes game.
+After some early losses, Stoner gets his chance to beat Howard in a high-stakes game.
 After ensuring that their heads-up confrontation will be played fairly, "The Kid" goes on a roll that leads to one of the most famous hands in movie history.

 While The Cincinnati Kid might seem dated today – the players are playing five-card stud, which isn't exactly a casino favorite these days – the dramatic finish accurately captures the highs and lows that every poker player has felt during a monster pot.
 Like many other poker movies, it also has a focus on the integrity of the game, with Stoner turning down the opportunity to clean out his nemesis through dirty dealing.